Kotlin/kotlinx.serialization/docs/basic-serialization.md

 > You can get the full code [here](../guide/example/example-classes-08.kt).

-Attempt to explicitly specify its value in the serial format, even if the specified value is equal to the default one, produces the following exception.
+Attempts to explicitly specify its value in the serial format, even if the specified value is equal to the default one, produces the following exception.

 ```text